 If you don't wear your silver pieces all the time, make sure you avoid contact with water and always place your silver pieces in a sealed bag (zip-loc bag etc.) when you're done wearing them.

-For Gold-Plated pieces: *best for occasional wear; avoid contact w/ water & rough surfaces
+For Gold-Plated pieces: *best for occasional wear; avoid contact w/ salt water, hot-springs & rough surfaces.

 Our Gold-plated pieces are always made with a thick gold-plating!

-When wearing gold-plated pieces, remove pieces before applying creams/lotions and wait for drying before putting them back on.
-You are welcome to wear them when showering/washing hands but remove prior to contact with ocean water (salt water) or hot pools as they contain corrosive properties that will tarnish and eat away at the layer of gold-plating.
+When wearing our gold-plated pieces, make sure to remove pieces before applying creams/lotions and wait for drying before putting them back on.
+You are welcome to wear them when showering/washing hands but remove prior to contact with ocean water (salt water), hot pools, or natural hot springs as they contain corrosive properties that will tarnish and eat away at the layer of gold-plating.
 Take off gold-plated jewelry before engaging in sports/exercise.
 After taking off gold-plated pieces, place in a sealed bag to avoid oxidation --or you can use our lovely reusable suede pouches!